 To make the pocket: cast on 17 stitches using yarn B. Seed stitch until the pocket measures 7cm, cast off.
 Stitch the pocket to the front using B, weave in the ends.
 Block your jacket (check the yarn label or brand’s website for recommended method).

 We hope you’ve enjoyed learning how to knit book covers and can now make all your books beautiful!
+If you’re looking for a new knitting project why not use our toy dog knitting pattern or our knitted cactus pattern to knit yourself something cute.

 This tutorial was designed by Julie Picard for Mollie Makes.
 Julie is the creator of Julie & The Knits, home of cute and quirky accessories.